JustSomeGuy2000/Essence-Of-Creation/README.md

 - Add sound to the Gun-Sword
 - Refractor property delegate REFUSES TO SYNC.
 REFUSES.
 I'M GONNA TEAR MY HAIR OUT OVER THIS
 - Figure out what all the numbers supplied to rendering functions mean and how they affect the result.
 - Refractor beam never goes away.
+Wait, is it supposed to work like that?

 # Features
 ## Blocks